EliotGeller/Matplotlib/README.md

 StackPlots.py tested the different baselines and weights in a stack plot of 4 data sets of random numbers.

 PieCharts.py tested the included .pie parameters included in pyplot, such as colors, exploding, and rotation of a pie chart.

+BoxAndWhisker.py was to learn about the caps, fliers, positions, etc. of a box and whisker plot created with pyplot.